leterDieu/Stellarity-mcoc/mkdocs/docs/mechanics/treasure_heads.md

 | <div class="adv-div"><i class="adv adv-challenge"></i><i class="icon-adv icon-minecraft icon-minecraft-player-head"></i></div> | Headhunter | Find EVERY collectible Head | Treasure Room | Have every of the 55 Heads at least once in your inventory | `stellarity:end_city/treasure_room` |

 ## History
-- **2.0a**
+- **v2.0a**
-    - Removed 105 previous Treasure Heads and replaced them with 55 new ones
+    - Removed 105 previous Treasure Heads and replaced them with 55 new ones.
-    - Reformatted loot table file used for drawing Treasure Heads
+    - Reformatted loot table file used for drawing Treasure Heads.

-- **1.1a**
+- **v1.1a**
-    - Introduced
+    - Introduced.